At St Edmundsbury CEVA Primary School we take the safeguarding of all children and the wider community extremely

 If there are concerns about the safeguarding of children the school may inform our colleagues at Social Care.
 This will allow any concerns to be investigated if necessary.

-Concerns about the safeguarding of children should be shared with the Designated Safeguarding Lead (DSL) who is:
+Concerns about the safeguarding of children should be shared with one of the Designated Safeguarding Lead (DSL) who are: